nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 ## New website and documentation
-Unsurprisingly, the biggest job was the documentation area, which now focuses on [UX development](/docs/ux-development.html).
+Unsurprisingly, the biggest job was the documentation area, which now focuses on [Design Engineering](/docs/how-it-works.html#design-engineering).
 About 80% of the documentation is completely rewritten and there are several new documents.

 [image.larger.shadowed]
   small: /img/new-docs.png